icy/docker/doc/README.supervisor.md

 execute every `*.sh` found under `/etc/s.supervisor/` directory.
 The purpose is to create a dynamic configuration for `supervisor`.

+The generators will be executed as `root` user, and it can do very powerful thing.
+For example, creating new user, fix file permission.
+And if you really want to have some hooks, put your code under in a `Bash` script on host machine and mount that file to a suitable location under `/etc/s.supervisor/YOUR_SCRIPT.sh`.

+You don't need to add make generators executable, because they are actually invoked by `Bash`.

 ## Note

 To avoid long typing, a symbolic link `/usr/bin/s` is created